Frequently asked questions

 What clinical services does your program provide to your patients?

-Currently, we have pharmacists practicing in anticoagulation, cardiology, critical care medicine, emergency medicine, heart failure transitions of care, hematology and oncology, internal medicine and medication therapy disease state management.
+Currently, we have pharmacists practicing in anticoagulation, cardiology, critical care medicine, emergency medicine, heart failure transitions of care, hematology and oncology, internal medicine, psychiatry and medication therapy disease state management.
 Our pharmacists are involved in drug therapy management, multidisciplinary patient care, decentralized pharmacy practice, pharmacokinetic consultations, adult code team, stroke response, medication utilization and outcome evaluation.
-They’re also involved in education programs geared toward nurses, nursing students, providers, medical students, pharmacists and pharmacy students.
+Pharmacists also lead educational programs geared toward nurses, nursing students, providers, medical students, pharmacists and pharmacy students.